Yazurai/NeoRunner/README.md

 # NeoRunner
 A machine learning project about the NN trying to dodge incoming blocks.
+(Done in Unity)